Deputy minister (Sri Lanka): Official residence and office

 Deputy ministers may not be formally entitled to an official residence, they have an office and personal staff allocated from their ministry.

 Travel

 Each deputy minister is entitled to two vehicles, which includes an official vehicle and security vehicle, provided and maintained by their ministry.
 For domestic air travel, helicopters from the No. 4 (VVIP/VIP) Helicopter Squadron of the Sri Lanka Air Force are charted by the ministry.

 Security

 Traditionally security for the ministers have been provided by the Sri Lanka Police since the 1987–1989 JVP insurrection.
 During emergencies military units have been allocated to bolster security to certain ministers based on treat levels.
 At present the Ministerial Security Division is in charge of security of ministers.

 Order of precedence

 In the Sri Lankan order of precedence, deputy ministers are placed after the Deputy Speaker of the Parliament, but before the Chief Government Whip (if the whip does not hold a ministerial position).

-List of current deputy ministers

-List of current deputy ministers in the Gotabaya Rajapaksa cabinet is as follows;